Swampen/Portfolio_exam_2_Cloud_Spring_2019/Rapport.md

 As evident by the screenshot, all nodes are part of the cluster.

-Next we create the testdatabase as specified.
+Next we create the test database as specified.
 We are using a script to accomplish this.
 To avoid unnecessary clutter, this script is not shown here.
 But it is provided with the other script files if you wish to inspect it.
 To deploy via the script we run the following command:

 ```bash
 mysql -u root < database-init-script.txt;